erikerlandson/erikerlandson.github.com/source/_posts/2015-05-06-parallel-k-medoids-using-scala-parseq.markdown

 Minor grievance: it would be nice if Scala supported some 'in-line' methods, like `seq.par(n)...` and `seq.par(threadPool)...`, instead of requiring the programmer to break the flow of the code to invoke `tasksupport =`, which returns `Unit`.

 Now that we've parallelized our K-Medoids training, we should see how well it responds to additional threads.
 I ran the above parallelized version using `{1, 2, 4, 8, 16, 32}` threads, on a machine with 40 cores, so that my benchmarking would not be impacted by attempting to run more threads than there are cores to support them.
-I also ran two version of test data.
+I also ran two versions of test data.
 The first I generated with clusters of equal size (5 clusters of ~8000 elements), and the second with one cluster being twice as large (1 cluster of ~13300 and 4 clusters of ~6700).
 Following is a plot of throughput (iterations / second) versus threads:

 {% img left /assets/images/parseq/by_cluster_1.png Throughput As A Function Of Threads %}